Ari24-cb24/screen-drawer/README.md

 > * *Pep8'ed the code but in a good way*
 > * *Improved README.md*
 > * *Added logging for more debugging*
+> * *Added Keybind CTRL + c to copy the current image.
+Also applies the zoom, move and the drawing

 ## License stuff